About Japanese Maple Trees: Acer palmatum and A. japonicum

 The foliage of greens, reds, or variegated leaves turn to stunning fall colours of reds, orange, and yellow hues, making them extremely popular as either a companion plant or an ornamental tree.
 And their leaf form varies in shape and size.

-Japanese Maple Trees At A Glance
+Japanese Maple Trees at a Glance

 Type: Deciduous Tree or Shrub